FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

 CMM has been tested with the following Web browsers:

-- Google Chrome 90.
+- Google Chrome 63.
-- Microsoft Edge 90
+- Microsoft Internet Explorer 11.0 (with Compatibility View disabled)
-- Mozilla Firefox 68.
+- Mozilla Firefox 57.

 ## 2.1.3 Security